Social Media Erupts In Memes Targeting Jordyn Woods

-NBA player Tristan Thompson faced an onslought of social media criticism only last year when he was caught cheating on his very pregnant girlfriend Khloe Kardashian.
+NBA player Tristan Thompson faced an onslaught of social media criticism only last year when he was caught cheating on his very pregnant girlfriend Khloe Kardashian.
 Just days before she was to give birth, he was photographed out and about in Los Angeles, living it up with other women.
 Despite her heartbreak, Kardashian stood by Thompson for the sake of their 10-month-old daughter True.
 Once again Thompson is involved in another cheating scandal, this time with one of Kardashian’s closest family friends.
 Thompson allegedly cheated on Thompson with 21-year-old model Jordyn Woods, according to People.

 Woods is the best friend of Kardashian’s youngest sister Kylie Jenner and has been close to the family for years.
 She is a model for Kardashian’s own clothing line, Good American.
 On Tuesday, news broke that Kardashian has officially split with her daughter’s father after he was caught being unfaithful.
 Social media users were incredulous that the NBA player betrayed Kardashian yet again, directing their anger not only at him but at Woods as well.
 Many questioned how the model could show such disloyalty to the family that launched her career.